-Our qualified veterinary nurses can offer weight management consultations to provide information regarding nutrition, including type of diets, daily calories required and feeding amounts.
-Our veterinary nurses will suggest tips and hints to increase weight loss or gain success.
+Our qualified veterinary team can offer weight management consultations to provide information regarding nutrition, including type of diets, daily calories required and feeding amounts.
+Our veterinary team will suggest tips and hints to increase weight loss or gain success.
 Consultations are tailor-made to your pet and their progress.

 Paws in Motion can offer information and guidance on diet types and amounts to feed which, in association with a fun home exercise programme, will help your pet to reach their full fitness potential again.
 Our exercise programmes are designed to progress your dog's strength, conditioning and endurance levels.

 We can tailor conditioning programmes to strengthen weak areas and prevent injury, as well as manage it.

 We can offer information and guidance on diet management (including weight loss) and explain the world of supplements.